QAInsights/apache-jmeter-course/responses/new-issue.md

 * Download Apache JMeter from [here](https://jmeter.apache.org/)
 * Extract the contents and keep it your favorite location.

+There are additional components you can install if you are planning to develop JMeter, but those are completely optional and beyond the scope of this training.

 # Clone this repository